Isotopic tiling theory for hyperbolic surfaces: The Mapping Class Group of an Orbifold

-We will check that $f_1$ can be uniquely extended to the closure of $Z$ in $\mathbb{H}^2$ and then, if necessary by reflections, to a map $f^*$ on all of $\mathbb{H}^2$, following the arguments in~\cite[p.\ 500]{Maclachlan1975}.
-Take a small neighborhood $U$ of one of the punctures in $Z$.
-Then $f_1(U)$ has infinite cyclic fundamental group, meaning it is either a punctured disc or an annulus.
-The case of the annulus cannot be true, because $Z\backslash f_1(U)=f_1(Z\backslash U)$ is connected and the annulus also has to be bounded because an unbounded annulus would contain infinitely many punctures.
-Thus, $f_1$ permutes the punctures and can be extended to the closure of $Z$.
-The extension is unique and the only ambiguity here stems from lifting $f$ to $f_1$, but two such lifts are related by a deck transformation in $\Gamma.$ We obtain an automorphism $\alpha$ of $\Gamma$ by $\gamma\mapsto f^*\gamma (f^*)^{-1},$ where the group relations are easily checked.
+We will check that $f_1$ can be uniquely extended to the closure of $Z$ in $\mathbb{H}^2$ and then, if necessary by reflections, to a map $f^*$ on all of $\mathbb{H}^2$ (or a totally geodesic subspace thereof, depending on whether $\mathcal{O}$ has a boundary).
+Take a sufficiently small neighbourhood $U$ of one of the punctures in $Z$.
+Then $f_1(U)$ has infinite cyclic fundamental group, meaning it is either a punctured disk or an annulus in $\mathbb{H}^2$.
+The case of the annulus cannot be true, because $Z\backslash f_1(U)=f_1(Z\backslash U)$ is connected.
+Note for this that the annulus cannot have one boundary component be equal to a boundary component of $Z$, by construction.
+Thus, $f_1$ permutes the punctures.
+Similarly, we see that $f_1$ permutes the boundary components of $Z$ and can thus be extended to the closure of $Z$.
+Then, to obtain $f^*$, we impose the reflections across the boundaries of $Z$ that correspond to mirrors.
+That this is well-defined follows from $f_1$ being restricted to preserve the types of mirrors.
+The extension is unique and the only ambiguity here stems from lifting $f$ to $f_1$, but two such lifts are related by a deck transformation in $\Gamma.$ We obtain an automorphism $\alpha$ of $\Gamma$ defined by $\alpha(\gamma):=f^*\gamma (f^*)^{-1}$.
+Note that $\alpha$ is defined only up to conjugation by elements in $\Gamma$.
+By construction, $f^*$ preserves the designated types of elements of $\Gamma$, and is therefore type-preserving.
+The above construction of $f^*$ is based on the ideas of~\cite{Maclachlan1975}, pages $499-500.$